jenslys/autovod/README.md

 This script automates downloading and uploading Twitch.TV VODs to either Youtube or an S3 bucket.
 Broadcasts are downloaded in realtime, the best quality available, no transcoding, and sent directly to the selected upload provider, meaning no video is stored on the disk and the stream is directly sent back to the upload provider.

-The script checks every minute if the selected streamer is live, if the streamer is; it starts immediately uploading the stream.
-After the stream is finished, the video gets processed.
+The script checks every minute if the selected streamer is live, if the streamer is; it immediately starts uploading the stream.
+After the stream has eneded, the video gets processed.

 ## Table of contents